OpenModelica/OpenModelica/usersguide-sphinx/source/introduction.rst

 Using External Functions
 ~~~~~~~~~~~~~~~~~~~~~~~~

-See Chapter 12 for more information about calling functions in other
+See Chapter :ref:`interop-c` for more information about calling functions in other
 programming languages.

 Using Parallel Simulation via OpenMP Multi-Core Support